WGBH-MLA/AAPB2/app/views/exhibits/presidential-elections.md

-# Voices of Democracy: Public Media and Presidential Collections
+# Voices of Democracy: Public Media and Presidential Elections

 ## Summary